EPAS Mock-Election at USP College – Results and Analysis

 Analysis

-For the student vote, most of the results mirrored the college result as a whole, except some Labour votes were transferred to the Greens with the Green's vote share increasing from 41% to 47%, an increase of 6%, whilst Labour's vote share fell from the overall college vote to the student vote, from 25% to 19%, a decline of 6%.
-In addition, the Lib Dems were slightly larger and Reform UK slightly smaller.
+For the student vote, most of the results mirrored the college result as a whole, except some Labour votes transferred to the Greens with the Green's vote share increasing from 41% to 47%, an increase of 6%, whilst Labour's vote share fell from the overall college vote of 25% to a student vote of 19%, a decline of 6%.
+In addition, the Lib Dems gained slightly more votes (14% rather than 12%) and Reform UK slightly fewer votes (13% rather than 14%).
 Since most of the college vote consisted of the student vote, it is not surprising that the student vote was representative of the whole college vote.

 The Mock-Election Ballot – Palmer's vs Seevic